rongstat/SMAI/README.md

 The directory `Analysis - R Codes` includes R scripts for analyzing the example datasets, and for reproducing the numerical results in the manuscript.

-The directory `Python Code` includes Python implementation of the method.

 # System Requirements